Keyboard shortcuts

 FormalismENDF LRFModuleSAMMY Reference

-Reich-MooreLRF=3reich_mooreManual Sec 2, rml/
+Reich-MooreLRF=3reich_mooreManual Sec.
+II, rml/

-R-Matrix LimitedLRF=7rmatrix_limitedManual Sec 2
+R-Matrix LimitedLRF=7rmatrix_limitedManual Sec.
+II

 The penetrability and channel modules provide the underlying nuclear physics: hard-sphere phase shifts, penetrability factors, wave numbers, and statistical spin weights.